Chess Mail logo Howard Staunton Paul Morphy Philidor

 The game selection is a mixture of classics and little-known games that have never been republished until now.
 Many factual inaccuracies in previous chess history books and reference works are corrected along the way.

-Appendices of further interest include the career records of all ten eminences, all the known games by Captain Evans, a bonus article on the chess "automaton" Mephisto, and a full transcript of Howard Staunton's contract with Routledge & Co., for his Shakespeare work, which is an important document when considering the reasons he gave for not playing a match with Morphy with 1858.
+Appendices of further interest include the career records of all ten eminences, the known games by Captain Evans, and a bonus article on the chess "automaton" Mephisto.
+There is also a full transcript of Howard Staunton's contract with Routledge & Co., for his edition of William Shakespeare's works, which is an important document in view of the reasons he gave for not playing a match with Morphy with 1858.

 The author acknowledges the special assistance of Canadian mathematics professor Dr. Rod Edwards in compiling the career statistics and calculating estimated historical records of the players concerned.